I am sure that none of y’all need an introduction to Kachava. If you are familiar with meal replacement shakes, then you’d be aware of it.

 Orgain has always been marketed as a meal replacement for people seeking convenience without compromising on nutrition.

 That said, the reasonably high protein content, excellent amino acid profile and reasonable calorie count make it ideal for athletes as well.
-You can easily add a scoop of this to your post workout shake to amp up the nutrient content.
+You can easily add a scoop of this powder to your post workout shake to amp up the nutrient content.

 What Do the Customer Reviews Say?